andywiecko/BurstTriangulator/Documentation~/manual/advanced/unsafe-triangulator.md

 # Unsafe Triangulator

 > [!CAUTION]
 > Use the unsafe context with caution!
-Ensure you understand what you are doing.
-It is recommended to first learn the usage of the managed [`Triangulator`][triangulator].
+Ensure that you fully understand what you are doing.
+It is recommended to first familiarize yourself with the managed [`Triangulator`][triangulator].
 Using the unsafe triangulator can lead to unexpected behavior if not used correctly.
+> *Unsafe* in this context indicates that this API may be challenging for beginner users.
+> The user is responsible for managing data allocation (both input and output).
+> Note that some permutations of method calls may not be supported.
+> The term *unsafe* does **not** refer to memory safety.

 The package also provides a low-level API through [`UnsafeTriangulator<T2>`][unsafe-triangulator].
 This can be used for customization of the triangulation and for use in a native context.